Adrixop95/first_ios_app/README.md

 	- Connect the UI to Code
 	- Work with View Controllers
 	- Implement a Custom Control
+	- Define Your Data Model

 ### To do
-- From *Building the UI*
-	- Define Your Data Model
 - Everything from *Working with Table Views*
 - Everything from *What's next*